Knox-AAU/access-api/README.md

 The `authorization_key_identifier` can be ignored if your service does not require authentication.

-This is the name of the key, not the value.
+This is the name of the key as it is set in the `docker run` command.

 Your service *must* accept the header `Authorization` with the value of the key.
 If your service does not accept this header, the access api will not be able to access your service.